What Equipment Does a Tennis Player Need?

 Figuring out what type of racquet to choose can be daunting, but at CA, we’re happy to assist you with the entire process, from determining your grip size to putting on your overgrip.
-We carry the latest designs, including the Head Radical Pro, Head Radical MP, and Head Radical S (coming out in January 2021), as well as good less expensive alternatives for newbies, such as the Head Graphene Laser which sells for $84.95.
+We carry the latest designs, including the Head Radical Pro, Head Radical MP, and Head Radical S, as well as good less expensive alternatives for newbies, such as the Head Graphene Laser which sells for $84.95.

 You’re welcome to come in and try out any of the racquets to see how they feel.
 If you find one you like, we’ll put in the order and get it delivered to Long Reach Tennis Club, so all you need to do is come in and pick it up.